alefsolutions/saidaforceo.ai/README.md

 ## Design Philosophy

-SAIDA.ai is built on five principles:
+SAIDA.ai Core is built on simplicity and transparency.

+Its core principles are:

+- Simplicity in architecture, workflows, and developer experience
+- Transparency in data flow, tool usage, and reasoning outputs
 - Tool-first reasoning over hallucination
+- Heavy analytics before narrative synthesis
 - Modular architecture
 - Provider independence
-- Cost-aware model routing
 - Production extensibility

 ## Use Cases